Paydigi/HANE-token-/README.md

-# HANE-token-
+# HANE Token
-ERC-20 HANE token
+HANE Token is an ERC-20 token with special features.